 The Camera Doesn’t Care

-The camera itself doesn’t care what it captures.
+The camera doesn’t care what it captures.

 It doesn’t distinguish between what’s important and what’s not.